hikkoiri/carbreacognitinter/README.md

 ### Prerequisites

 Before running the project make sure to have an AWS account and one Cognito User Pool already configured.
-(One I have time I will also share a AWS CDK script, which automatically generates and confgures the necessary AWS resources. )
+(Once I have time I will also share a AWS CDK script, which automatically generates and configures the necessary AWS resources. )
 In the mean time you have to do it yourself and need to configure your React app to use the following configurations, which need to be saved in the `.env` file in the project root directory:

 ```bash